Bakerville/AzureDataFactory_ETL/README.md

 There is a data of student in a college (so, i set up private for this repository).
 I need to load these data into a server for long-term storing and support analysis automaticly.

 In this project, it requires modeling following snowflake schema.
 When you slice data along SchoolYear dimension, Faculty dimension, the dashboard will show you the infomation and marks of a student.
+You can see the schemas of files in sample folder.

 <img title="a title" alt="Alt text" src="/images/Data Processing.png">